yukinogatari/TheOtherRoles-GM/README.md

 |----------|:-------------:|
 | Eraser Spawn Chance | -
 | Eraser Cooldown | The Eraser's cooldown will increase by 10 seconds after every erase.
-| Eraser Can Erase Anyone | If set to false, he can't erase the Spy and other Impostors
+| Eraser Can Erase Anyone | If set to false, they can't erase the Spy and other Impostors
 -----------------------

 ## Trickster
 ### **Team: Impostors**
 The Trickster is an Impostor that can place 3 jack-in-the-boxes that are invisible at first to other players. \
-If the Trickster has placed all of his boxes they will be converted into a vent network usable only by the Trickster himself, but the boxes are revealed to the others. \
+If the Trickster has placed all of their boxes they will be converted into a vent network usable only by the Trickster themselves, but the boxes are revealed to the others. \
 If the boxes are converted to a vent network, the Trickster gains a new ability "Lights out" to limit the visibility of Non-Impostors, that cannot be fixed by other players.
 Lights are automatically restored after a while. \

 \